vtaymany/Horiseon-refactor/README.md

 # Horiseon-refactor

-### Main project goal
+## Main project goal

-* This project optimizes Horiseon for search engines by improving accessbility all the while maintaining visual appearance.
+* This project optimizes Horiseon for search engines by improving the accessbility of their webpage all

-### Approaches used to reach goal

-* Improves codebase for long-term sustainability
-    * Assures that all links are functioning correctly
+## Updates
-    * Organizes CSS to follow the semantic structure of the HTML elements
+* Note: None of the following changes alters the visual appearance of the page

-        * Includes comments before each element or section
-    * Reworks the CSS to make it more efficient
-        * Add results
+### HTML

 * Replaces div containers with their semantic counterparts